 Your LinkedIn summary is more robust, thorough and static than your resume summary.
 LinkedIn says your summary shares “information about your mission, accomplishments, and goals.”
 Your summary can use up to 2,000 characters (that’s a lot of words!)

 Please don’t copy and paste the exact same summary from your resume into your LinkedIn profile.
-People would like to learn more about you than what they can find on your resume.
+Someone looking at your LinkedIn profile wants to learn more about you than what they can find on your resume.
 This is your opportunity to state what is important to you (values, work ethic, and what motivates you).